 Council's Access to Information Policy sets out how the public may apply for access to information held by Bayside Council.
 This policy is available for viewing and downloading from Council's website or by visiting Council's Customer Service Centre.
-Click here to view Council's Access to Information Policy.
+Refer to Council's Access to Information Policy available on the website